Harmoni (Transjakarta): Controversy

-In August 2022, a coffee shop kiosk was opened in Harmoni, which occupied almost half of the passegeway that disturbs the highly crowded passenger flow.
-On 2 September 2022, the coffee shop was eventually closed and removed after a public outcry.
+In August 2022, a coffee shop kiosk was opened in Harmoni, which occupied almost half of the passageway that disturbs the highly crowded passenger flow.
+On 2 September 2022, the coffee shop was ultimately closed and removed after a public outcry.

 Incidents

 On 8 October 2020, protesters of the omnibus law protest burned several parts of Harmoni BRT station.
 It suffers a heavy damage, where the glass were broken, debris scattered around, and the walls were vandalized.